mdclegacyI0/module-three-study-guide/01-npm-for-react.md

 ## Importing a Module

 - The import name `importedMessage` doesn't match the export name `message` from above.
-Is that ok?
+Is that ok? yes, its ok because its only one component being exported, it still the smae vaule from the file.
 - Does this renaming on import change the name of the export?
+No, it still stays the same in the home file and can be reused else where.

 ```js
 import importedMessage from "./messages.js";